The Only 5 Things to Think About When You’re Mixing

 For Rhythm Guitar

 Both reverb and delay can quickly ruin a tight rhythm guitar take.
-If you use too much of either one, you’ll end up with a cluttered guitar track.
+You’ll have a cluttered guitar track if you use too much of either one.
 However, using a short slap echo or 8th note delay can also add interest.
 Send your guitar track to a delay via a send, and mix the delayed track underneath just to add a little space.
 It doesn’t have to clutter the track if you use it sparsely.

 For Lead Vocals

 For an in-your-face lead vocal, scrap the reverb entirely and use a delay to add depth.
-Delay adds space without pushing the vocal back, something that happens all too often when you use too much reverb.
-Depending on the BPM of the song, style, and genre, use either a short, medium or long delay.
+Delay adds space without pushing the vocal back, which happens all too often when you use too much reverb.
+Use either a short, medium, or long delay depending on the song’s BPM, style, and genre.

 Similar problems arise from using too much delay on percussion as it does on rhythm guitar.
-A short delay timed to the BPM of the song gives percussion punchiness without giving it too much room in the mix.
+A short delay timed to the song’s BPM gives percussion punchiness without giving it too much room in the mix.

 Medium to long delays with a fair amount of feedback can beef up an organ or pad sound.
 If you have an organ playing long, sustained chords, then a long delay can give that foundation a thicker sound.